makerdao/mips/MIP21/MIP21.md

 ## Specification

 ### MIP21c1: Collateral Parameters

 - **Liquidation remediation period** (`tau`):
 - **Asset document hash** (`doc`):

 ### MIP21c2: Smart Contract Components

 Inserting real world assets via an off-chain asset backed lender, where the liquidations are handled by a third-party requires certain changes to how a module would interact with the Maker protocol.
 Specifically,

 - Minting
 - Repayments
 - Liquidations
 - Write-offs

 The above said, many items remain un-changed from the current mechanism:

 - Debt computation
 - Interest Rates
 - Debt Ceiling Constraint

 The smart contracts implementing the new functionality are as follows:

 - `RwaLiquidationOracle`: which acts as a liquidation beacon for an off-chain enforcer.
 - `RwaFlipper`: which acts as a dummy liquidation module in the event of write-offs.
 - `RwaUrn`: which facilitates borrowing of DAI, delivering to a designated account.

 Administrative items to be completed prior to implementation

-- `RwaDeploySpell`: which deploys and authorises the components for RWA collateral types.
+- `RwaDeploySpell`: which deploys and authorizes the components for RWA collateral types.
 - `RwaInitSpell`: which activates a new RWA collateral type.
 - Auxiliary wallet contracts for handling disbursement and repayment of DAI.
 - `RwaLiquidateSpell`: which allows MakerDAO governance to initiate liquidation proceedings.